aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-on-aws/docs/en/async_img_sd_IG.md

 However, due to the special network environment in China, there are the following limitations:

-* You need to build the container image yourself or copy the standard image to ECR in the China Region.
-It is not recommended to use images from ECR Public.
+* You need to build the container image yourself or copy the pre-built image to ECR in the China Region.
 * Some components' Helm Charts are hosted on GitHub, and there may be issues retrieving the Helm Charts when deploying in China Regions; retries are recommended when this issue occurs.
 * You cannot automatically download models from Hugging Face or GitHub and need to manually download the models and upload them to the S3 bucket.
+* According to Chinese laws and regulations, you must obtain an Internet Content Provider (ICP) license to service API requests via Amazon API Gateway.
+As a result, this solution is not directly accessible through API Gateway in China.
+You can associate a domain name that has been associated with a valid ICP license to the API Gateway via [custom domain names](https://docs.amazonaws.cn/en_us/apigateway/latest/developerguide/how-to-custom-domains.html) You can also send messages directly to SNS to invoke the solution.

 #### Steps for Deploying in China Regions